DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** I'm one lesson before the next scholarship project.
 I'm very curious about how to implement all the things I've been learning.

+### Day 66: 2018 April 30 Monday

+**Today's Progress**: I started working on my next project for the FEND scholarship program.
+I'm supposed to rely on OOP features to build the core game functionalities.

+**Thoughts:** First of all, I'm going to write down a list of classes and objects I need for the game.
+The most intuitive ones are the player and the enemies classes.
+Then, I will instantiate them and use inheritance to pass the properties to similar classes.